jndiogo/sibila/examples/hello_model/readme.md

 Ahoy there, matey!
 What can this old sea dog do fer ye today?
 ```

+## Or using the model directory

-The these two scripts we created different object to access the LLM model: LlamaCppModel and OpenAIModel.
-This was done to simplify, but a better way is to use ModelDir.
+In these two scripts we created different objects to access the LLM model: LlamaCppModel and OpenAIModel.

+This was done to simplify, but a better way is to use ModelDir, the model directory.

 ModelDir is a singleton class that implements a directory of models where you can store file locations, configurations, aliases, etc.

 After setting up the model in a JSON configuration file you can create models with names like "llamacpp:openchat" or "openai:gpt-4" together with their predefined settings.
-This allows easy omdel change, comparing model outputs, etc.
+This permits easy model change, comparing model outputs, etc.

-In the scripts above instead on instancing different classes, we could use ModelDir to create de model from variable model_name:
+In the scripts above, instead on instancing different classes for different models, we could use ModelDir to create the model from a name, by setting the model_name variable:

 ``` py
 from sibila import ModelDir, GenConf